How to apply for a job

 If your application is successful, this information will then form part of your personnel file.

 We delete the personal information of unsuccessful applications six months after the application process ends in case there are follow-up queries about the process.
-There may be some occasions where we ask to keep your details long in case we want to talk about future roles.
+There may be some occasions where we ask to keep your details longer in case we want to talk about future roles.
 Statistical information like ethnicity, sexuality and disability is kept to ensure that our recruitment processes are inclusive and not discriminatory, but this is completely anonymised.

 If we are required by law to share your information, (for example; in response to a warrant or court order), we will do so.